Skip to main content

 02

-Statements, messages, and timeline evidence are audited for consistency, corroboration, and legal vulnerability.
+Statements, messages, photos, video, and timeline evidence are compared for consistency and corroboration.

 03